nofitnessforpurpose/CHECKSUM/README.md

 Following the initial release, more sophisticated algorithms will be added, most probably in machine code.

 Checksums are represented in Hexadecimal values.
-The checksum for the demonstration pack .OPK included in the distribution is:
+The sum of bytes checksum for the demonstration pack .OPK included in the distribution is:
 <bold>003A4EE</bold>

 At the time of publishing it is believed this is the first such use of a check sum for the purposes of verifying downloaded pack integrity on the Psion Organiser 2 device.